Battle of the Burgers: The Chicago Neighborhoods With the Top Contenders

 The Bad Apple - North Center

 The Bad Apple makes a mean burger.
 Choose from more than 10 options at this North Center haven for hearty food and craft beer.
 Keep it simple and classic with the Bad Apple Burger, which comes with provolone, lettuce, tomato, onion, and pickle.
-If you are more of a “the more toppings, the better type” go with Just Beyond the Thunderdome, the burger that comes with braised short rib, onion rings, white cheddar, and horseradish sauce on top.
-All of the burgers come with house cut fries (choose your own seasoning), and enjoy it all with your choice of beer.
+If you're more of a “the more toppings, the better type” go with Just Beyond the Thunderdome, the burger that comes with braised short rib, onion rings, white cheddar, and horseradish sauce on top.
 If you want to get a burger on a budget, check the restaurant’s happy hour to grab a Bad Apple burger, fries, and beer for $10.

 Dusek’s - Pilsen